 Blue Ridge Health is a “Community Health Center” (CHC).
 It is a local, privately-owned, non-profit healthcare provider with a focus on serving individuals who are low income and medically underserved.
 For over 50 years, Blue Ridge Health has provided high-quality, affordable healthcare.
-The organization operates 12 locations, including four School-Based Health Centers.
+The organization operates multiple locations throughout WNC, including several school-based health centers.

 “To provide quality healthcare that is accessible and affordable for all.”

 Blue Ridge Health physicians specialize in Family Medicine for adults and children, dentistry, nutrition, counseling and Psychiatry.
 They are board certified in their area of specialty.
-Our staff is also made up of Nurse Practitioners, Physician Assistants, Dentists, Dental Hygienists, Mental Health Counselors, Pharmacists, Medical Interpreters, and Dietician and Health Educators.
-Blue Ridge Health is accredited by the Joint Commission for Patient Safety and Quality and recognized as a Patient Centered Medical Home.
-They have also achieved a Level 3 recognition from the National Commission for Quality Assurance.
+Our staff is also made up of Nurse Practitioners, Physician Assistants, Dentists, Dental Hygienists, Mental Health Counselors, Pharmacists, Medical Interpreters, and Dietitian and Health Educators.
+Blue Ridge Health is arecognized as a Patient Centered Medical Home by the National Commission for Quality Assurance.

 No. Community Health Centers (CHCs), including Blue Ridge Health, are not government institutions.
 They are privately-owned and operated, non-profit medical facilities.